Resources

 Full Scale Accuracy

-The temperature measurement accuracy expressed as a percentage of the maximum possible reading of an instrument.
+Measurement accuracy expressed as a percentage of an instrument’s maximum possible reading.

 G